-Our portfolios deliver exceptional value and performance by focusing on true diversification, cost management, target-based rebalancing and tax management.
+Our portfolios strive to deliver exceptional value and performance by focusing on comprehensive diversification, systematic rebalancing, cost efficiency, and tax management.

 We build low-cost, tax-efficient diversified portfolios of index or asset-class mutual funds and exchange traded funds.
 Our portfolios are tailored to the client’s individual financial goals and risk tolerance.

 Building properly diversified portfolios can be hard, but it is one proven way for investors to earn higher returns relative to risk.
 Indeed, the author of the basic concept of the “diversification effect” was awarded the Nobel Prize in economics.

 Are there other ways to earn higher returns?

 We believe that there are.
 Studies have shown that three other strategies consistently impact returns –

 cost management, systematic rebalancing, and tax management.

 Lower fees mean more money in your pocket – we think this should apply to both investment costs and advisory fees